microsoft/dstoolkit-devcontainers/README.md

 This repository provides a [VSCode Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) based project template that can help accelerate your Machine Learning inner-loop development phase.
 The template covers the phases from early ML experimentation (local training/testing) until production oriented ML model training (cloud based training/testing with bigger CPUs and GPUs).

 During the early phase of Machine Learning project, you may face challenges such as each data scientist creating various different python environments that span across CPU and GPU that tend to have different setup procedures.
 With the power of Dev Containers, you can automate environment setup process across the team and every data scientist will get the exact same environment automatically.
 This template provides both CPU and GPU Dev Container setup as examples.
-To support multiple different ML approaches with different python environments to be experimented in one project, this solution allows multiple different Dev Containers to be used in one repository while having a "common" module that will be installed into all Dev Container to enable code reuse across different Dev Containers.
+To support multiple different ML approaches with different python environments to be experimented in one project, this solution allows multiple different Dev Containers to be used in one repository.

 Another challenge you may face is each data scientist creating a low quality codebase.
 That is fine during the experimentation stage to keep the team agility high and maximize your team’s experimentation throughput.
 But when you move to the model productionization stage, you experience the burden of bringing code quality up to production level.
 With the power of python tools and VSCode extensions configured for this template on top of Dev Containers, you can keep the code quality high automatically without losing your team’s agility and experimentation throughput and ease the transition to the productionization phase.